-Boro is one of the important cereal crops grown by farmers mainly for market purpose.
-The study areas have tremendous potential for Boro cultivation.
-The findings of the present study indicate that Boro production is highly profitable and it would help to improve the socioeconomic condition of sample farmers in the study areas.
-As Boro is a labour intensive crop, it would help to create employment opportunities.
-In Bangladesh, it is difficult to increase Boro production by increasing the area of land under cultivation due to the limitation of land.
-But, there is an opportunity to increase production of Boro by improving the existing production technology.
+Boro rice is one of the important cereal crops grown by farmers mainly for market purpose.
+The study areas have tremendous potential for boro rice cultivation.
+The findings of the present study indicate that boro rice production is highly profitable and it would help to improve the socioeconomic condition of sample farmers in the study areas.
+As boro rice is a labour intensive crop, it would help to create employment opportunities.
+In Bangladesh, it is difficult to increase boro rice production by increasing the area of land under cultivation due to the limitation of land.
+But, there is an opportunity to increase production of boro rice by improving the existing production technology.
 Farmers are relatively inefficient due to land fragmentation, less experience, illiteracy, etc. The present study indicate that farmers are technically efficient that means there is an opportunity to increase production to a large extent using the existing level of agricultural inputs, the agricultural extension services and the available technology.

 If the modern inputs could be made available to the farmers in time, production of this crop might be increased which could help them in alleviating rural poverty in many areas.
-Boro are only produced in winter season.
-But now the BRRI introduced some verities of summer Boro.
-However, farmers in the study areas, to some extent have started to produce summer Boro.
+Boro rice are only produced in winter season.
+But now the BRRI introduced some verities of summer boro rice.
+However, farmers in the study areas, to some extent have started to produce summer boro rice.
 Farmers were not known about the application of inputs in right time with right dose.
-Thus, well-planned management training in accordance with their problems, needs, goals and resources base may lead to viable production practices and sustainable income from Boro cultivation.
+Thus, well-planned management training in accordance with their problems, needs, goals and resources base may lead to viable production practices and sustainable income from boro rice cultivation.